 Shoot-through f/8 + 2/10 (0.7 stop less)

-Note for the larger umbrellas, the fabric is the same measured distance, which means the stand is slightly closer.
+Note for the larger umbrellas (with longer shafts), the fabric is placed at the same measured distance here, which means the stand is slightly closer.
 Published umbrella diameter represents the required fabric dimension, crossing over the top arc.

 The worst part is all that rear spill from shoot-through, the majority of the light is scattered out the back.
 If the light meters one stop brighter reflected, that one stop is double power, meaning 2/3 is reflected, and 1/3 goes though.
 So for shoot-through, most of its power spills out the back side, all over the room (instead of aimed at subject) - but frankly, which is no particular issue when used very close as intended (inverse square law), closer than reflected could be used.
 If very close to the subject, that direct light is immensely brighter, and the reflections from any distant wall dimension are relatively insignificant.
 But if not close, spill bounce back varies with the room and its dimensions of course.
 The convertible black cover on reflected umbrellas does not aid the reflected light, but it simply prevents the spill out its back side.

 The reflected umbrella is stronger, larger, softer, and much better behaved about spill.
 I would choose reflected mode in every opportunity when distance allows reflected to be used.